Birth can be a wondrous time for families.

 - Seek help and treatments to help you process what has happened and put you on the road to recovery.

-The birth of her baby can affect a woman and her partner for the rest of their lives, it may not be possible to completely prevent birth trauma but it is possible with the right help and support to recover from this most darkest of times so that that it is possible to find the light again.
+The birth of their baby can affect a woman and her partner for the rest of their lives, it may not be possible to completely prevent birth trauma but it is possible with the right help and support to recover.
+Breaking free from birth traumas dark cocoon is possible, enabling you to spread your wings, to find the light again.